Cell Line Characterization Services

 Sartorius has extensive experience in the characterization of cell banks used to produce biologic drugs, including protein-based and viral-based therapies.
 Our quality control testing plans meet requirements for mammalian cell bank release and are designed to align with ICH Q5A regulations, using assays validated to GMP standards.
 Ready-to-use testing schemes may be added to existing drug development risk strategies or customized to meet the needs of specific programs.

-Biosafety testing and cell characterization packages
+Biosafety testing and cell line characterization packages

 Stringent cGMP biosafety testing is required for all cell banks to confirm the absence of contaminants, including bacteria, mycoplasma, and viruses.